 Many years ago I enjoyed reading an article about the stupidest business decisions in history.
 The article struck a particular chord with me as a young entrepreneur.
 So much so, that every time I am in a situation where I am about to make a key decision, I think back on that article I read.
 The business world is full of successes and failures—some bigger than others.
 In fact, some of them are so big that people remember them forever.
 We all make mistakes.
 I myself have made my fair share of bad decisions here at Bidwise.
-Fortunately we can all draw valuable lessons from one’s own missteps, and from that of others, so I thought I’d rewrite that article I read some 15 years ago, and add a few of the most recent epic business blunders of the past decade.
+Fortunately we can all draw valuable lessons from one's own missteps, and from that of others, so I thought I'd reflect on that article I read, and add a few of the most recent epic business blunders of the past decade.

 What We'll Cover

 As it turns out, The Beatles faced some rejection before they became the biggest band of all time.

 The Executives: Mike Smith and Dick Rowe of Decca Records.

 The Background Story: It was 1962, and The Beatles were invited to the studio to audition after Smith heard them play at a bar.
 After an hour-long audition, during which the band played 15 songs, the guys went home to await the studio's decision.

 The Decision: It's been said that Dick Rowe told the band's manager that "guitar groups are on the way out" so he rejected them.
 However, Rowe has always denied this, claiming that he told his assistant, Smith, to decide between The Beatles and the Tremeloes, who had also auditioned that day.
 No matter who made the decision, it was ultimately a massive mistake.